Plinio Prieto: Escambray rebellion

 After the victory of the Cuban Revolution, Plinio Prieto held military positions for a time and enjoyed Fidel Castro's trust.
 He commanded a government detachment assigned to defend Trinidad from a possible invasion by the troops of Dominican dictator Rafael Trujillo.
 However, Prieto's democratic and anti-communist views quickly led to a conflict with Castro.
 He established ties with the Revolutionary Reconstruction Movement (MRR) and rebel groups in the Escambray.

 He organized a clandestine anti-government radio station in the Escambray Mountains of Guanayara and called for resistance against Fidel Castro's dictatorship.
 In 1960, Plinio Prieto was one of the main rebel commanders, along with Sinecio Walsh, Evelio Duque, Osvaldo Ramírez García, and Edel Montiel.
 Prieto served as the ideologue and political organizer of the anti-Castro movement.
 He attempted to coordinate rebel attacks in the Escambray with radio propaganda and political actions from the Authentic Party and the MRR in Havana.
 At the same time, he had operational connections in the United States, including the Central Intelligence Agency, which helped organize logistics and supplies for the rebels.

 The armed resistance during the early stages of the Escambray rebellion was led by Sinecio Walsh.
 Many other commanders gathered around his detachment in the mountainous town of Nuevo Mundo.
 Prieto tried to establish direct contact with him through Diosdado Mesa's group, but was unable to make a direct connection.
 In early September 1960, government forces under the command of Manuel Fajardo and Juan Vitalio Acuña Núñez launched a massive offensive against Walsh's detachment.
 The rebels, including Plinio Prieto, began dispersing to their hideouts.
-The State Security Organs of the G-2 learned of Prieto's movement toward Cienfuegos {rovince through information provided by the recruited associate Félix Hurtado.
+The State Security Organs of the G-2 learned of Prieto's movement toward Cienfuegos Province through information provided by the recruited associate Félix Hurtado.
 Prieto was in a small group transporting heavy radio equipment.
 On 1 October 1960, they encountered a detachment of the National Revolutionary Militia and were captured after a gunfight.